r0dn3y7/coffee-shop-challenge/README.md

 ## Description

 This is a simple Python Object-Oriented Programming (OOP) project for managing a coffee shop's customers, coffee types, and orders.
-It demonstrates OOP principles such as classes, attributes, methods, and basic relationships (one-to-many and many-to-many).
+It demonstrates OOP principles such as classes, attributes, methods, and basic relationships .

 ## Project Structure
 coffee-shop-challenge/